-Natural rubies are the ones that were formed over time by the components of the earth crust.
-Natural rubies are found in nature and requires no other treatment than to be cut and polished.
+Are the ones that were formed over time by the components of the earth crust.
+Natural rubies are found in nature and require no other treatment than to be cut and polished.
 These are the real stones with high price tags.
 They vary widely due to their imperfections and impurities.
 This is due to the fact their process of formation is not controlled or not under moderation conditions.
 Often, different forms and types of gemstones can be found in just one dig.
 A good representation of this can be a find of smoky quartz together with amethyst and citrine.
 Although they are all crystals, they all possess their distinct impurities which express different colors.

-Genuine rubies: are stones that started as natural stones but were treated in one or more media which has influenced their appearance.
+Are stones that started as natural stones but were treated in one or more media which has influenced their appearance.
 These types of treatments are often used to improve the appearance of stones towards the desired color or to make them luster.

-The type of rubies you want and prefer for yourself really depends on the money you have to yourself.
+The type of rubies you want and prefer for yourself greatly depends on the money you have to yourself.
 Natural rubies are costly than the lab created ones.
 The value of natural ones tend to appreciate with time and the majority of investors and collectors tend to prefer authentic rubies to laboratory ones.

 Buying gemstones can be a very difficult process, especially when the deal involves some of the rather unscrupulous sellers of nowadays.
 Hence, how would you know if a ruby is natural or lab created?
 It is always better if the decision is made by oneself but if you cannot, then make an inquiry.

-Despite the fact that the differences between the two pieces of jewelry may not be readily visible on physical examination, there may exist vivid and significant differences between the pieces.
+Although the differences between the two pieces of jewelry may not be readily visible on physical examination, there may exist vivid and significant differences between the pieces.
 The choice between a real and otherwise jewelry relies solemnly on your budget and preferences.
 Below are some of the necessary terms you should understand in an attempt to differentiate between a real and laboratory rubies.

 Expensive gemstones are those that are formed and exist freely in nature and possess the fewest flaws.
 A notable example is the Ruby family which has more value than other gemstones.
 The ruby is recognized by its fiery red color and it is very rare.
 If you consider choosing ruby, you may want to decide whether to order a natural or lab created rubies depending on the characteristics you desire.
 If you desire the quality and color of the stone, then a natural stone that is almost flawless is highly recommended.
 On the other hand, if you require a red stone for a necklace or other accessories and you are operating on a fixed budget, then a synthetic/laboratory ruby is what you should consider.
 The differences between these two can only be differentiated by an expert or professional dealers/sellers.

 If you consider buying a real and authentic stone for its value and properties, then it is very essential to deal with a well-known, reputable, and honest dealer that you can trust.
-This is because the differences between the stones can only be differentiated by an expert or the buyer would face the risk of getting less than what you really require.
+This is because the differences between the stones can only be differentiated by an expert or the buyer would face the risk of getting less than what you require.
 If you are looking for such a dealer, contact us today!

-Pigeon’s blood ruby - In Burma, there is a saying that goes, “for the ruby to be perfect, it has to be the same color of a drop or two of blood from a pigeon that is killed, hence the name Pigeon’s blood ruby.
+If the ruby has a deep bloody-red color, it is known as the Pigeon’s Blood Ruby.
+In Myanmar, there is a saying that goes, “for the ruby to be perfect, it has to be the same color of a drop or two of blood from a pigeon that is killed, hence the name Pigeon’s blood ruby.
 There are claims from other cultures regarding the naming of the ruby.
 In some ancient cultures, it is also said that rubies can build stamina, so if it is placed under the skin; it makes warriors more invincible when they go to war.

 What are rubies made of?
 Rubies are made from sapphire, which is available in golden, white, black, or an orange-looking pink.
-The naturally formed crystal from sapphire is called a triagonal or a three-sided prism.
+The naturally formed crystal from sapphire is a three-sided prism.
 Other varieties of sapphire are formed from rutile, which is the ore from titanium.
 Intrusions cause a shape that is similar to a six-point star to create the star sapphire.
 The six-point effect is called asterism, which is not as pure as the natural sapphire.
 Every color that is used in the translucent form of corundum results in the formation of sapphire.
-If the chromium and corundum is measured in the correct quantities then it becomes a ruby.
+If the chromium and corundum are measured in the correct quantities then it becomes a ruby.

 Almost all rubies that are created in a lab are strengthened with dye.
 Lab-created rubies are made using the same materials that can be found in a natural ruby ring.
 They are identical in their chemical composition, but lab-created rubies are less expensive than natural ones and unlike natural rubies, they are not flawed.